zeroknowledgediscovery/zedwiki/How To Use RCC Resources: The Quick Start Guide.md

 Just, run `screen`, and use commands in the terminal.
 While some application is running, you can detach the screen using `CNTR-D`, and then shut down your remote connection.
 The application strated on `screen` will run unaffected on RCC node.

+# Other Notes

+Please add any comments, or insights or hacks that you might come across here